"I Have To Leave. Right Now": 5 Women On Fleeing The War In Ukraine

-On February 24, Russia’s president Vladimir Putin shocked the world by launching a brutal invasion of Ukraine.
-It has sparked a huge exodus – 1.7 million people so far, according to the United Nations High Commissioner for Refugees (UNHCR) – with many Ukrainians and Ukrainian residents fleeing into surrounding countries such as Poland, Germany, Slovakia, and Romania.
+On Thursday 24th February Russia’s president Vladimir Putin shocked the world by launching a brutal invasion of Ukraine.
+It has sparked a huge exodus – 1.7 million people so far, according to the United Nations High Commissioner for Refugees (UNHCR) – with many Ukrainians and Ukrainian residents fleeing into surrounding countries such as Poland, Germany, Slovakia and Romania.

 Advertisement